QuantEcon/lecture-python-intro/lectures/inequality.md

 Let's plot the Gini coefficients for net wealth, labor income and total income.

-Looking at each data series we see an outlier in gini coefficient computed for 1965 for `labour income`.
+Looking at each data series we see an outlier in Gini coefficient computed for 1965 for `labour income`.

 We will smooth our data and take an average of the data either side of it for the time being.